Hercules (gangster)

-Rosario de Marshall, commonly known as Hercules, is an Indonesian gangster and political broker hailed from the current Timor-Leste.
+Rosario de Marçal, (also spelled Marshall) (/pt/; born 27 May 1968) commonly known as Hercules, is an Indonesian gangster and political broker hailed from the current Timor-Leste.
 Hercules was a porter for the Indonesian army during the Indonesian occupation of East Timor.
 Once moved to Jakarta, he formed his own preman gang in the Tanah Abang district, ruling the Jakartan criminal underworld during the 1990s.
 Today, Hercules retains a celebrity status as a fearsome gangster, occasionally appearing on TV programs as well as tabloid magazines.
 He is also notable for his political ties with the 2014 and 2019 Indonesian presidential election candidate and current president Prabowo Subianto.

 Biography

 Rosario was born in the 1960s in the Portuguese Timor, growing up during the chaotic era in the backdrop of the Indonesian invasion of East Timor (1975—1976) and the subsequent occupation by the Indonesian national army.
 He first made contact with the Indonesian army through colonel Gatot Purwanto around 1975.
 He was then orphaned in 1978 after his parents were killed in a bombing hitting the town of Ainaro.
 Since then, he was incorporated as a courier who provided logistical assistance to the Indonesian special forces, Kopassus under the Tenaga Bantuan Operasi (TBO) program.
 "Hercules" was a code name given to Rosario by the Kopassus' radio communication team.

 During his year as a TBO personnel, Hercules was involved in a skirmish with the Falintil pro-independence resistance.
 His helicopter crashed during the fighting, leading to him losing his right eye and right hand.
 Hercules was then taken to Gatot Soebroto Army Hospital in Jakarta for operation.
 Hercules thanked Prabowo Subianto, who was serving a commander of Nanggala commando units, for the support he received during this time.
 Hercules is known for having "unwavering" loyalty toward Prabowo since then.

 Since the late 1980s, Hercules settled in Jakarta along with several East Timorese youths, given a job of electrical parts engineer.
 He soon abandoned the job, moving to the commercial district of Tanah Abang after switching jobs.
 After settling in Tanah Abang, he formed a preman gang along with the fellow Timorese migrants, including Logo Vallenberg and Alfredo Monteiro Pires.
 He then immediately succeed to build his enterprise through racketeering and pimping businesses.
 He also carried out political extortion on behalf of the Indonesian army, to weed out and intimidate pro-independence Timorese movements in Jakarta.